Poincurry/priconne-shiritori/README.md

 ## Introduction
 It is Korean-translated version of Re:dive Shiritori Helper made by Expugn.

-It is uploaded to utilize XMLHttpRequest function in Javascript, so planned to use in private.
+It is uploaded to utilize XMLHttpRequest function in Javascript, so planned to use privately.

 Manual is below the line from raw source.